Sterling Suffolk S1 Bonds – fixed-interest with effective rate of 8.25% or 8.5% p.a.

 - High growth projections due to growing market and distribution supply agreement

-- Effective fixed rate of interest of 8.5% p.a., rolled up and paid in 31 January 2022 – not guaranteed
+- Effective fixed rate of interest of 8.25% (interest paid half yearly) or 8.5% p.a. (interest rolled up and paid at the end) – not guaranteed

 - Asset backed – bondholders have first charge over assets of SSL

 - Alternative finance available if insufficient S1 bonds are raised